YOUR MARINE RESCUE PORT STEPHENS UP TO DATE HUNTER COASTAL WATERS WEATHER INFORMATION FOR THURSDAY 7 JULY 2022

 Seas:

-1.5 to 2 metres, decreasing to 1 to 1.5 metres during the afternoon.
+1 to 2 metres, decreasing to 1 metre later in the evening.

 Swell: